Forgiveness

 Luke 23:34 “Then said Jesus, Father, forgive them; for they know not what they do.
 And they parted his raiment, and cast lots.”

-So, when Jesus tells us we must forgive, he has already experienced one of the hardest acts of forgiveness.
+So, when Jesus tells us we must forgive, he has already experienced one of the most brutal acts of forgiveness.
 Forgiveness that transcends all others.
 A perfect and Holy God, the creator of the offender, forgave the enemy.
 He, the giver of the law, could have wiped man off the face of the earth and started over, but he chose to forgive.

 Through forgiveness, you also release healing into your own life—healing of your soul, followed by the potential for healing in your relationships.
 It all starts with one simple yet difficult choice: to forgive.